just-max/windows95-grub2-theme/README.txt

 W95FA is licensed under the SIL Open Font License.

-It also uses the wonderful Less Perfect DOS VGA by Adam Moore (LÆMEUR), based on the work of Zeh Fernando.
+It also uses the wonderful Less Perfect DOS VGA by Adam Moore (LÆMEUR), based on the work of Zeh Fernando, an emulation of the 80/25 text screen used on VGA monitors

 Less Perfect DOS VGA is "free for all use, commercial and non-commercial."